 - Membership of the Youth Financial Capability Group, a representative body of financial education providers.

-- Our seat on the Money Advice Service’s Financial Capability Steering Board, held by CEO Guy Rigden.
+- Our seats on the Financial Capability Steering Board of the Money Advice Service and the Consumer Advisory Board of UK Finance, held by CEO Guy Rigden.

 MyBnk has submitted evidence on changes to the inspection criteria for schools in England.
 This includes reference to the role financial capability plays in the overall quality of education and recommendation that it be brought more explicitly into the inspection framework.